mehulagg/gitlab/doc/development/usage_ping/index.md

 Usage Ping is a process in GitLab that collects and sends a weekly payload to GitLab Inc.
-The payload provides important high-level data that helps our product, support, and sales teams understand how GitLab is used, for example to:
+The payload provides important high-level data that helps our product, support, and sales teams understand how GitLab is used.
+For example, the data helps to:

-- Compare counts month over month (or week over week) to get a rough sense for how an instance is using the different features in the product.
+- Compare counts month over month (or week over week) to get a rough sense for how an instance uses different product features.
 - Collect other facts that help us classify and understand GitLab installations.
 - Calculate our Stage Monthly Active Users (SMAU), which helps to measure the success of our stages and features.

-Usage Ping information is not anonymous, it's linked to the hostname of the instance.
+Usage Ping information is not anonymous.
+It's linked to the instance's hostname.
 However, it does not contain project names, usernames, or any other specific data.

 Sending a Usage Ping payload is optional and can be [disabled](#disable-usage-ping) on any instance.
-When Usage Ping is enabled, GitLab gathers data from the other instances and can show usage statistics of your instance to your users.
+When Usage Ping is enabled, GitLab gathers data from the other instances and can show your instance's usage statistics to your users.

 ### Terminology

-We use the following terminology to describe the components of Usage Ping:
+We use the following terminology to describe the Usage Ping components:

 - **Usage Ping**: the process that collects and generates a JSON payload.
 - **Usage data**: the contents of the Usage Ping JSON payload.
 This includes metrics.
 - **Metrics**: primarily made up of row counts for different tables in an instance's database.
 Each metric has a corresponding [metric definition](metrics_dictionary.md#metrics-definition-and-validation) in a YAML file.

 ### Why should we enable Usage Ping?